Textiles Hub London is the UK’s premier textiles collective.

 Hub residents work with international brands including Chanel, Burberry, Liberty’s, Loewe, Mulberry, Phoebe English, Saatchi Gallery, Royal Thai Embassy, Victoria & Albert Museum and Alexander McQueen.

-Textiles Hub London is located in one of the few artist warehouses in London and is run by the Camden charity, Kingsgate Workshops Trust.
-The charity’s remit is to support traditional arts and crafts businesses that focus on innovation and experimentation.
+Textiles Hub London is located in one of the few artist warehouses in London and is run by the superlative Camden-based charity, Kingsgate Workshops Trust.
+The charity’s remit is to support traditional arts and crafts businesses that focus on experimentation and innovation.
 This provenance and collective ethos makes Textiles Hub London a culturally and historically important, rich and conducive centre for textile designers and artists to explore, experiment, share and develop their practices.

 - Textiles Hub London gives access to textiles-making, expertise and professional development.

 - Textiles Hub London residents work with brands, companies and institutions lending luxury, cultural value and style to their campaigns, heritage, projects and meaning.

 - Textiles Hub London residents are trained by some of the best teachers in the world and are qualified in flair, verve and originality.

 - Textiles Hub London offers the best in British textiles, production, design thinking, making, creativity and design.